Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Experiments

 We use Posetrack2018~\cite{PoseTrack} to validate that our method is flexible to 2D pose tracking task by simply skipping joint depth prediction.
+Since the provided annotations of PoseTrack2018 dataset is in 7.5 FPS, we downsample the input video to 7.5 FPS accordingly in both training and testing.
 We report our results on the validation set following prior works~\cite{wang2020combining,hwang2019pose,raaj2019efficient}.
 Tab.~\ref{tab:posetrack2018-pose-evaluation1} and~\ref{tab:posetrack2018-tracking-evaluation} present the results of Snipper on 2D pose estimation (AP) and pose tracking (MOTA).
-When comparing with bottom-up approaches, our method exceeds STAF~\cite{raaj2019efficient} for about 4\% in AP and MOTA, and shows competitive results with TML++~\cite{hwang2019pose}.
+When comparing with bottom-up approaches, our method exceeds STAF~\cite{raaj2019efficient} for about 4\% in AP and MOTA, and also shows competitive results with TML++~\cite{hwang2019pose}.
 For the most recent top-down methods~\cite{wang2020combining}, our method is around 6\% AP and 4\% MOTA worse, which could attribute to the fact that our method jointly performs multi-person detection and pose tracking, while \cite{wang2020combining} relies on a specialized person detector to obtain the multi-person detection.
+When comparing with the most recent works~\cite{rajasegaran2021tracking,rajasegaran2022tracking}, our method still achieves around 8.9\% and 5.8\% MOTA better, which is largely credited to the inclusion of pose estimation that helps robust tracking.